offthedial/site/src/pages/bot.md

 ---

 <Title title="Off the Dial Bot">
-  Our custom made bot that helps with tournament management and other things also.
+  Our custom made bot that assists with tournament management and other things also.
 </Title>

 ## Purpose
-One of the main purposes of the bot is to automate mundane or tedious tournament tasks.
+One of the main purposes of the bot is to automate tedious tournament managing tasks.
 For example...

 - Automatically synchronize the <Mention>Signed Up!</Mention> role with those that have properly signed up.
 - Easily view profile and signup data for a user.